sorin-ionescu/prezto/modules/editor/README.md

 It will also pass through arguments so you can use bindkey-all to set bindings for all keymaps at once.
-If provided arguments it will *not* print out the names of each of the keymaps, and just run the command fear each keymap.
+If provided arguments it will *not* print out the names of each of the keymaps, and just run the command for each keymap.

 Authors
 -------